mafortin/GOUHFI/README.md

 - File:
     - Format: NIfTI (`.nii or .nii.gz`)
     - Naming convention: The nnUNet naming convention (i.e., `{CASE_IDENTIFIER}_0000.nii.gz`).
 More details [here](https://github.com/MIC-DKFZ/nnUNet/blob/master/documentation/dataset_format_inference.md).
     - If you want to segment >1 image/subject, all images should be inside the input directory defined by `--input` under distinctive filenames.
-The output segmentations will follow the same naming convetion as the input filenames minus the `_0000` string.
+The output segmentations will follow the same naming convention as the input filenames minus the `_0000` string.

 - Image:
     - Contrast: Any